-LL54.
-A full-time candidate who has failed to satisfy the examiners at a re-examination in not more than may be permitted to attend a supplementary examination in the subject or subjects of failure.
+- LL54.
+A full-time candidate who has failed to satisfy the examiners at a re-examination in not more than - (a) two subjects; or - (b) three subjects provided one of these three subjects is Professional Practice, may be permitted to attend a supplementary examination in the subject or subjects of failure.
+A may be permitted to attend a supplementary examination in the subject or subjects of failure.
 A part-time candidate who has failed to satisfy the examiners at a re-examination in not more than one subject may be permitted to attend a supplementary examination in the subject of failure.